 You can still, days later, find some blind soul here who insists that the inevitable hasn’t occurred, that the loss doesn’t mean the end is nigh, that Roger Federer will find a way, dear God, because he’s Roger, dear God, and he must, dear God, because the rules of nature and time just can’t apply to Roger.
 This is irrational, of course, but it is to be expected.
-There never has been a tennis cult quite like the cult of Roger, and at the core, all the keening across Planet Fed now boils down to one desperate question: Whatever will we do without him?
+There never has been a tennis cult quite like the cult of Roger, and at core all the keening across Planet Fed now boils down to one desperate question: Whatever will we do without him?

 “It’s amazing, but he has left that kind of impression with people.
 That’s why when he loses, like he did here, it’s hard for people to take.”

 Tennis Channel commentator, Justin Gimelstob.
-“And I just think to myself, 'It's been 10 minutes since the last person attested to the same thing with the same level of intensity.'
+“And I just think to myself, it’s been ten minutes since the last person attested to the same thing with the same level of intensity.
 It’s so visceral.
 It’s so in their bones.
-People just get very emotional.
-I’ve seen it from people crying to the point where it’s dangerous -- for everyone.”
+People just get very emotional: I’ve seen it from people crying to the point where it’s dangerous—for everyone.”

-No player has ever been more suited for Wimbledon’s high-toned environs, but you’d think -- with Andy Murray seeking to end Britain’s seven-decade drought -- that last year might’ve been the time Federer met with some hostility.
+No player has ever been more suited for Wimbledon’s high-toned environs, but you’d think—with Andy Murray seeking to end Britain’s seven-decade drought—that last year might’ve been the time Federer met with some hostility.
 Not a chance.
 Fully half the British crowd was rooting for him, and not shyly.
-Men screamed, “I love you, Roger!" and no one seemed to mind.
+Men screamed, “I love you, Roger!”, and no one seemed to mind.
 Who here doesn’t?

 In gratitude, the most fervent Federer acolytes have come to believe their man can do no wrong.
-They ignore the self-complimentary quotes, that gold-lame manbag, the snappish “Shut up” to the French Open crowd last year, the F-bomb he dropped on Murray this year in Melbourne.
+They ignore the self-complimentary quotes, that gold-lame manbag, the snappish “Shut up” to the French Open crowd last year, the F-bomb he dropped on Andy Murray this year in Melbourne.
 This is classic jock discourse, but his fans often act as if Federer plays in a tux.
 When, after winning last year, Federer was quoted here saying, “Dancing with Serena, baby!” about the Wimbledon ball, some refused to believe he’d say such a thing.
 It was, to borrow from Raymond Chandler, like seeing the bishop kick in a stained-glass window.

 Yes, there will be flashes of brilliance, moments and matches in which all seems right and the old gears seem to be engaged.
 There will be a streak of wins when everyone, including me, will be sucked into thinking that the Federer Express is back for one more run.
 But in truth it’s mostly memory now, the greatness: That so-still head and uncanny concentration, the stiletto forehand, the lightness coming in.
 He danced as much as played.
 He gave some a glimpse of perfect.
 But this match was the message: Soon that will be gone.